The Governing Body

 Become a Governor

 We are always interested to hear from people who are interested in becoming Governors.
 For further information contact our clerk via email email@example.com

 Catherine Johnson- Foundation (PCC) Governor 29.04.2021-28.04.2025

 I jumped at the opportunity to become a foundation governor at St Peter and St Paul’s!
-As a recently retired Headteacher, I now have the capacity to volunteer and I am really excited about becoming part of this wonderful school community.
+After retiring as a Headteacher, I had the capacity to volunteer and I was really excited about becoming part of this wonderful school community.
 I have worked in education for 33 years, graduating as an enthusiastic ‘probationary teacher’ in 1988.
 My experience grew working overseas in Australia and Italy before settling locally in Oxted twenty years ago.

-For the last 10 years I was a Headteacher, firstly at St Peter’s C of E Infants in Tandridge and then at Trinity Oaks C of E Primary in Horley.
+For 10 years, I was a Headteacher, firstly at St Peter’s C of E Infants in Tandridge and then at Trinity Oaks C of E Primary in Horley.
 Trinity Oaks was developed as a brand new school in 2014, an incredibly interesting and rewarding journey.
-As a leader of Southwark Diocese Church Schools I understand their special nature and Christian ethos and the way they are supported by the Board of Education and local churches.
+As a leader of Southwark Diocese Church Schools, I understand their special nature and Christian ethos and the way they are supported by the Board of Education and local churches.

 I continue to follow developments in education and am passionate about the way we look after pupils and the quality of learning they receive.
 I still work with children most days, as a tutor, and always try to build on their interests and find innovative ways to support them.

 My current work is with student teachers, which certainly keeps me on my toes- staying one step ahead with my reading and pedagogy!

 I am really looking forward to finding out more about life at St Peter and St Paul’s and supporting the school as Governor.

 Rosie Burgess - Headteacher, Ex-Officio Governor 23.04.2019-